EclairJS/eclairjs/README.md

 EclairJS Nashorn
 ===================
 The **EclairJS Nashorn** API exposes the [Spark](http://spark.apache.org/) programming model to JavaScript.  **EclairJS Nashorn** is built on top of [Spark's Java API](http://spark.apache.org/docs/latest/api/java/index.html).
-For a nodeJS implmentation of the Spark programming model vist the [eclairjs-node](https://github.com/EclairJS/eclairjs-node).
+For a NodeJS implementation of the Spark programming model visit the [eclairjs-node](https://github.com/EclairJS/eclairjs-node) project.

 ## Build from source
 **Prerequisites**